gabisation/dtmoney/README.md

 After cloning this repo, install de dependencies using the command `yarn`.

-Run the project, use the command `yarn start`.
+Run the project using the command `yarn start`.

 It should be available on http://localhost:3000